A differential approach to Ax-Schanuel, I

 \subsection{Shimura Varieties}

-We follow closely the exposition given in \cite{BakkerTsimermann}.
-Let $G$ be a connected semi-simple algebraic $\mathbb{Q}$-group and $K$ a maximal compact subgroup of $G(\m R)$.
-Then it follows that $\Omega=G(\mathbb{R})/K$ is a bounded symmetric domain.
-It is known (cf. \cite[Proposition 7.14]{Helgason}) that the compact dual $\check\Omega$ of $\Omega$ is given as the quotient $\check\Omega=G(\mathbb{C})/B$ for a Borel subgroup $B$ and is a homogeneous projective variety.
+We follow closely the exposition given in \cite{BakkerTsimermann}; in particular our definition of a Shimura variety and of the weakly special subvarieties are set up identically to Section 4.2 of \cite{BakkerTsimermann}.
+Let $G$ be a connected semi-simple algebraic $\mathbb{Q}$-group and $K$ a maximal compact subgroup of $G(\m R)$ chosen so that $\Omega=G(\mathbb{R})/K$ is a bounded symmetric domain.
+It is known (cf. \cite[Proposition 7.14]{Helgason}) that the compact dual $\check\Omega$ of $\Omega$ is given as the quotient $\check\Omega=G(\mathbb{C})/B$ for a parabolic subgroup $B$ and is a homogeneous projective variety.
 One can always assume that $K\subset B$, so that $\Omega$ is a semi-algebraic subset of $\check\Omega$.